-Croatia's population of about 4.2 million is declining at an annual rate of -0.47%, primarily due to large numbers of Croatians moving abroad in search of education and employment and also a low birthrate (see p.
-3 of Sex and Gender).
+Croatia's population of about 4.2 million is declining at an annual rate of -0.46%, primarily due to large numbers of Croatians moving abroad in search of education and employment and also a low birthrate (see Sex and Gender).
 About 59% of the population resides in urban areas, with some 25% of the populace living in or near the capital city of Zagreb.
 Generally, population density is heaviest in the northern half of the country.